The Cornwall We Want

 A Green way forward

-by truroresident, over 4 years ago
+by truroresident, almost 6 years ago

 I am concerned that things may return to the way they were before the lockdown.
 Already thaee has been a big rise in traffic and many people who were out and about walking and cycling are saying that it has stopped being safe to do these things.